 Ramadan and Exams

-The blessed month of Ramadan will begin on Wednesday 16th May, subject to moon sighting.
-It will last for 29/30 days, with fasts, on average, starting at 2.30 am and breaking at around 9.20 pm.
+The blessed month of Ramadan has begun and will last for 29/30 days, with fasts, on average, starting at 2.30 am and breaking at around 9.20 pm.
 This is a very long time without food and water and that, coupled with all the extra duties you will perform during this month, will be tough.

 Many of you will also be sitting your GCSE, AS and A level exams at this time and will, without doubt, have a clash of conscience and guilt as to whether you should fast or not.
 I experienced this dilemma when sitting my A levels at this time of year many decades ago.
 My first exam was Economics.
 I revised for days hoping that certain questions would appear on the paper.
 When the day finally arrived, I walked into the room full of nervous energy, flipped over the paper and looked at the questions.
 I was so pleased to see a question on "protectionism" - all my Eid’s had come at once!
 What happened next was not so great … my mind went blank and I struggled to finish the paper.
 The only consolation was that it was a mock exam.
 I went home and started revising for the next exam.
 This was when my parents took me aside to explain that postponing my fasts until after the exams was a possibility.
 Like many of you I had not thought this was an option.
 I thought it was a sign of weakness and I felt guilty even thinking about it.
 I thought it was a sure fire way of failing and, at the age of 17, I felt invincible and there were other Muslim students telling each other that not fasting would result in failure or a bad mark.
 A whole host of emotions to face and exams too!